 The payment of proceeds from the sale or other disposition (including a retirement or redemption) of a note made through a foreign office of a broker generally will not be subject to information reporting and backup withholding.
 However, information reporting and, depending on the circumstances, backup withholding may apply if the broker is a U.S. person or has certain other connections to the United States, unless the broker has documentary evidence in its records that the beneficial owner of the note is not a U.S. person (and the broker does not have actual knowledge or reason to know that the beneficial owner is a U.S. person), or the beneficial owner otherwise establishes an exemption.
-The payment of proceeds from the sale or other disposition (including a retirement or redemption) of a note made through a U.S. office of a broker generally will be subject to information reporting and backup withholding, unless the beneficial owner of the note certifies, under penalties of perjury, that it is not a U.S. person (and the broker does not have actual knowledge or reason to know that the beneficial owner of so thave actual knowledge or reason to know that the beneficial owner is a U.S. person), or otherwise establishes an exemption.
+The payment of proceeds from the sale or other disposition (including a retirement or redemption) of a note made through a U.S. office of a broker generally will be subject to information reporting and backup withholding, unless the beneficial owner of the note certifies, under penalties of perjury, that it is not a U.S. person (and the broker does not have actual knowledge or reason to know that the beneficial owner is a U.S. person), or otherwise establishes an exemption.